MicrosoftDocs/win32/desktop-src/WinHttp/passport-authentication-in-winhttp.md

 ---
-Description: 'Microsoft Windows HTTP Services (WinHTTP) fully support the client side use of the Microsoft Passport authentication protocol.
-This topic provides an overview of the transactions involved in Passport authentication and how to handle them.' ms.assetid: '395d7aef-4da0-4664-8328-7d31ce58fedd'
+Description: Microsoft Windows HTTP Services (WinHTTP) fully support the client side use of the Microsoft Passport authentication protocol.
+This topic provides an overview of the transactions involved in Passport authentication and how to handle them. ms.assetid: 395d7aef-4da0-4664-8328-7d31ce58fedd
-title: Passport Authentication in WinHTTP
+title: Passport Authentication in WinHTTP ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Passport Authentication in WinHTTP